awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 # Creating an Application with Continuous Delivery in the Lambda Console<a name="applications-tutorial"></a>

 You can use the Lambda console to create an application with an integrated continuous delivery pipeline\.
 With continuous delivery, every change that you push to your source control repository triggers a pipeline that builds and deploys your application automatically\.
-The Lambda console provides templates to build common application types with sample code and templates that create supporting resources\.
+The Lambda console provides starter projects for common application types with Node\.js sample code and templates that create supporting resources\.

 In this tutorial, you create the following resources\.
 + **Application** – A Node\.js Lambda function, build specification, and AWS Serverless Application Model \(AWS SAM\) template\.